openl2m/openl2m/docker/test/README.txt

     openl2m-1   |   Applying ...
     openl2m-1   | Updating Wireshark Ethernet database...
     openl2m-1   | Initialization done!
+    openl2m-1   | OpenL2M will now start FOR TESTING PURPOSES ONLY!

 Test from a browser, to "http://<your-host>:8000/".
 If you get the login screen, things are running!
 Now hit Control-C, and run as a daemon: